tweag/cardano-conformance-testing-of-consensus/docs/design.md

 tool will then output a
 [topology
 file](https://developers.cardano.org/docs/operate-a-stake-pool/node-operations/topology/)
-whose `localRoots` will point to the simulated peers.
-We will create an additional `localRoot` peer whose job is to record all messages diffused from the NUT.
+whose `localRoots` point to the simulated peers and an additional downstream peer whose sole job is to query the NUT state.[^query]

+[^query]: Most properties in the referenced test suit depend exclusively on the final state of the NUT, so such a query could be made once after the point schedule completes.
+However, its plausible that querying the NUT state throughout the test run could allow implementing other properties if such repeated queries prove to be robust enough.

 Alternative nodes which wish to test against `runner` need to parse the generated topology file and connect to the simulated peers.
 Once they have all been